FRESH ARRIVAL: ALL 2026 HASHIRI SHINCHA ARE NOW IN – DISCOVER JAPAN’S EARLIEST GREEN TEAS!

 Tasting Notes

-A clear Wakocha with a finely tart astringency and autumnal, herbal notes of juniper berry and a hint of maritime sea breeze.
+A clear Wakocha with a gently tart astringency and autumnal, herbal notes of juniper berry, as well as a hint of maritime sea breeze.
 Once the tea has cooled slightly, it develops noticeably sweeter aromas, with flavours of date and salted caramel taking centre stage.
 When fully cooled, especially in later infusions, the tea is reminiscent of freshly prepared peach iced tea.
-For this reason, we highly recommend also enjoying this tea as a classic iced tea.
+For this reason, we highly recommend also enjoying this tea as an iced tea.

 Wakocha Ashikita Benifuuki Autumn